zendesk/maxwell/docs/docs/config.md

 it captures schema changes for that table.
 Note that once Maxwell has been running with a table marked as blacklisted, you *must* continue to run Maxwell with that table blacklisted or else Maxwell will halt.
 If you want to stop blacklisting a table, you will have to drop the maxwell schema first.

+### Schema storage host vs replica host
+***
+Maxwell needs two sets of mysql permissions to operate properly: a mysql database in which to store schema snapshots, and a mysql host to replicate from.
+The recommended configuration is that these two functions are provided by a single mysql host.
+In this case, just specify `host`, `user`, etc.

+Some configurations, however, may need to write data to a different server than it replicates from.
+In this case, the host described by `host`, `user`, ..., will be used to write schema information to, and Maxwell will replicate events from the host described by `replication_host`, `replication_user`, ...
+Note that bootstrapping is not available in this configuration.

 <script>
   jQuery(document).ready(function () {